 “Elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ: Grace to you and peace be multiplied.”

 “Elect” simply says we are in the plan of God.
 It anticipates the suffering the believer is to face.
 I Peter deals with how the Christian relates to suffering from God’s viewpoint.

-Scripture observes election from a number of viewpoints.
+Scripture observes election from several viewpoints.
 God elects us out of the world (John 15:19).
 He elects us to salvation (1 Thes.
 1:4, 5).
-He chooses us to special service (Acts 9:15; 1 Peter 2:9).
+Our Lord chooses us to special service (Acts 9:15; 1 Peter 2:9).
 He elects us to conform to the image of his Son (Romans 8:29).
 He does all of this according to his own will (Ephesians 1:11).

 The plan of God fully anticipates all our suffering.

 Nothing will ever touch us that is not in the plan of God.
 Nothing is too great for the plan of God.
 God’s plan is greater than any suffering, any heartache, disappointment, difficulty, or loss that we might sustain.
 Nothing is too great for his plan.
 God has made provision for any disaster that we will ever face.
 Whether we experience blessing in these disasters or not depends on your appropriation of his provisions.
 In other words, we understand his promises and lay hold of them.